-Probability of Hitting a Price Target (GBM)
+Probability of Hitting a Price Target Simulator

 Estimate the probability that a stock or crypto reaches a target price within a given time horizon using Geometric Brownian Motion (GBM).